(Click map to enlarge)

 || $ 67,000,000

 The project is currently in the construction phase.
 Approximately 90 percent of the total project is complete.
 The project is divided into two sections.
 The East Reach, which is mainly in Gary, Ind., extends from Cline Avenue to I-65.
 The west reach extends from the Illinois/Indiana state line to Cline Avenue.
 The construction of the project is divided into eight geographical stages, totaling over 39 construction contracts.
 To date, 31 of the contracts have been awarded and completed, including four contracts for demolition of structures, twenty levee contracts, a recreation contract on the East Reach, one in project wetland mitigation contract, and two landscaping contracts.
 In addition, four Pump Station contracts were completed to rehabilitate existing pump stations in Hammond, Munster and Highland along the river.
 Construction of all the levees and floodwalls along the Little Calumet River have been completed from I-65 to the Illinois/Indiana state line.
-Construction still needs to be completed on the following: Stage VIII Southmoor area, Tiebacks levees in Munster Hammond and Gary, Recreation 2, Hobart Marsh Wetland mitigation, and 27th & Chase Pump Station in Gary.
+Construction still needs to be completed on the following: Stage VIII Southmoor area, Tiebacks levees in Munster, Gary and Hobart Marsh Wetland mitigation.